Kawajiri Hidetaka: Service under Nobunaga

 On February 19, 1570, Imai Sokyu sent urgent news that Akagi Nobuyasu defeated the army of Miyoshi clan in Awaji province.
 In the draft letter, his names are listed alongside Kanamori Nagachika, Takei Yūan, Sakai Kōsai, and Sugaya Naganori, and it can be seen that he was recognized as one of Nobunaga's representative aides at that time.
 On March 6, 1570, Nakayama Takachika and Kanroji Tsunemoto visited Nobunaga, but Hidetaka responded due to his absence and received 30 swords as a reward.

 On June 28, 1570, he served in the Battle of Anegawa, and in the siege of Sawayama Castle, where Isono Kazumasa, a vassal of Azai Nagamasa, was occupying after the main war, he set up in Nishi-Hikoneyama, one of the attached castles.

 At the Siege of Shiga in September 1570, he entered the fort of Anota with Sakuma Nobumori, Akechi Mitsuhide, Murai Sadakatsu, and Sassa Narimasa, and played a part in the Siege of Enryaku-ji Temple on Mt.
 Hiei.

 In September 1571, Nobunaga ordered for the Tendai Temple affiliated with Enryaku-ji at Mt.
 Hiei to be burned down, and Hidetaka and Nagahide burned down Saimyōji temple.

 In February 1574, he entered Sawayama Castle after Isono Kazumasa moved out, and since then he was active as a castle general with Niwa Nagahide.

 In 1582, while planning the Conquest of Kōshū, Nobunaga assigned an army to his eldest son, Oda Nobutada, and had him invade Shinano and Kai Province.
 Hidetaka, along with Takigawa Kazumasu, became a military commander under Nobutada.

 After the Takeda clan defeated, he was appointed by Nobunaga to control Kai province.
-Howevwe, he ruled tyrannically as he suppressed many former Takeda clan vassals.
-This caused people of Kai provjnxe resented Hidetaka.
+However, he ruled tyrannically as he suppressed many former Takeda clan vassals.
+This caused people of Kai province resented Hidetaka.